xupei0610/Backtracking-Search/ReadMe.md

 Run '_**python Futoshiki.py**_', '_**python CrossMath.py**_' or '_**python Sudoku.py**_' to see how this program generates a random solveable puzzle and solves it.

-Or, you can run '_**python p2test.py -h**_’ to see how the program automatically does tests for this project.
+Or, you can run '_**python algComparison.py -h**_’ to see how the program automatically does tests for this project.

+Or, you can run '_**python algComparison.py -t FCS -c 10**_’ to see how the program automatically does a 10-case test for this project.